 Statistics reveal that every six days a woman in Canada is killed by intimate partner violence.
 While domestic assaults can involve all genders, we know that 80% of the victims are women.
 Domestic assault is one of Canada’s most common violent crimes and is still under-reported, with approximately 70% of cases not reported to the police in the first place.
 These criminal offences usually happen in the privacy of the family home while usually associated with an intimate relationship it often happens with family members.

-Because of the severe impact of domestic abuse on the lives of women and children, courts take domestic assault and allegations of domestic assault very seriously.
+Because of the severe impact of domestic violence on the lives of women and children, courts take domestic assault and allegations of domestic assault very seriously.
 In this post, we’ll discuss the legal definition of domestic assault and discuss the defence options available, as well as what you need to consider if facing allegations of domestic assault.

 The Legal Definition of Domestic Assault in Canada

 Domestic violence is considered violence against family members, but it is not limited to intimate partner violence, and the person does not have to live at the same address.
 Domestic violence is not officially classified in the Canadian Criminal Code, and definitions can vary according to jurisdiction across Canada.